Developments and Further Applications of Ephemeral Data Derived Potentials: Implementation and Practical Use

 \texttt{repose}, \texttt{wobble}, and \texttt{ramble} are \texttt{Fortran} codes, supplied by the EDDP package.
 They are not fully-featured packages, but rather designed to be workhorses which carry out basic tasks and can easily be integrated into more complex workflows.
 The EDDP-enabled version of LAMMPS permits a wider range of dynamical simulations to be conducted.
 The EDDPs are implemented through a new `pair-style' and currently permit OpenMP parallelisation over a single node.
 Melting point calculations for lead (see Sec. \ref{sec:lead_phase_diagram}) have been computed separately and validated between LAMMPS and \texttt{ramble}.

-Both \texttt{wobble} and \texttt{ramble} rely on an algorithm which, supplied with a primitive cell, automatically constructs a nearly cubic supercell containing approximately a specified number of atoms.
-While methods exist to generate such supercells, such as outlined by Erhart \textit{et al.}\cite{Erhart2015}, here we present an approach which is more robust to varying orientations of the basis vectors.
+Both \texttt{wobble} and \texttt{ramble} can automatically construct nearly cubic supercells with a specified number of atoms given any primitive, or base, unit cell.
+While methods exist to generate such supercells (see e.g. Erhart \textit{et al.}\cite{Erhart2015}), the approach outlined below is more robust to varying orientations of the basis vectors, and therefore more suitable to high-throughput calculations.

 A structure with a primitive unit cell basis, $\mathbf{S_p}$, can be transformed to a supercell basis, $\mathbf{S_s}$, by matrix multiplication,

 where $\mathbf{P}$ is an integer matrix.
 The aim is to choose $\mathbf{P}$ which generates the `most cubic' $\mathbf{S_s}$ for a given $\mathbf{S_p}$.
 In our approach, we define a `cost function', $\Delta$, which is agnostic to the unit cell orientation and contains the lattice parameters, $x_i$, angles, $\alpha_i$, and the target number of unit cells, $N_\textnormal{target}$,